Loading

 Forest Service management

 Congress has declared a 5503-acre section on the Smyth County side of the area a National Scenic Area called the Bear Creek National Scenic Area.
-In this section logging and road building are prohibited, but other activities, such as mountain biking, are allowed.
-Most of the remaining area has been inventoried and is listed as an inventoried roadless area.
+It was designated as a National Scenic Area through congressional authorization under 16 USC 546b.
+This legislation, involving part of the Jefferson National Forest, established the Bear Creek Scenic Area to protect its scenic quality, water resources, and natural characteristics.
+In the Scenic Area logging and road building are prohibited, but other activities, such as mountain biking, are allowed.
+The land outside the Scenic Area has been inventoried and is listed as an inventoried roadless area.
 Later a Roadless Rule was adopted that limited road construction in inventoried roadless areas.
 The rule provided some degree of protection by reducing the negative environmental impact of road construction and thus promoting the conservation of roadless areas.
 Since most of Crawfish Valley was inventoried in the roadless area review, it is protected from possible road construction and timber sales.

 The forest service classifies areas under their management by a recreational opportunity setting that informs visitors of the diverse range of opportunities available in the forest.
 Most of the area in Smyth County is a national scenic area, the remaining area in Smyth County, located near Newman Hollow Rd.
 (Rt.
 6261) in Smyth county, is designated "Black Bear Habitat".
 Most of the remaining area on the Wythe County side is designated as "Backcountry-Natural Processes" or "Backcountry-Nonmotorized".
 A large part in Six Valley is designated "Ruffed Grouse Habitat", and the eastern end of the wild area has a section designated "Maintenance/Restoration of Forest Communities" and "Scenic Corridor".
 The highest level of protection for backcountry areas is the "Backcountry-Natural Process" designation.